indradb/indradb/README.md

 * `PORT` - The port to run the server on.
 Defaults to `8000`.
 * `SECRET` - The postgres implementation uses this as a [pepper](https://en.wikipedia.org/wiki/Pepper_%28cryptography%29) for increased security.
 Defaults to an empty string.
 * `BRAID_SCRIPT_ROOT` - The directory housing the lua scripts.
 Defaults to `./scripts`.

+## Install from source

+If you don't want to use the pre-built releases, you can build/install from source:

+* Install [rust](https://www.rust-lang.org/en-US/install.html) 1.16+ stable or nightly.
+* Make sure you have liblua5.1, gcc 5+, and postgres 9.5+ installed.
+* Clone the repo: `git clone git@github.com:braidery/braid.git`.
+* Build/install it: `cargo install`.

+## Running tests

+* Use `./test.sh` to run the test suite.